About SCI America

 September 12, 2023

-INNOVATION DAY AT BALLROOM AT THE BEN IN PHILADELPHIA
+INNOVATION DAY AT THE SCIENCE HISTORY INSTITUTE IN PHILADELPHIA

 An in-person and virtual conference open to member companies.